gabbarX/Discord-Music-Bot/README.md

 # Discord-Music-Bot
-A basic music bot that integrates with dicord and perform various functions.
+A basic music bot that integrates with discord and perform various functions.